rafael1mc/timetrack/readme.md

  - `BranchFrom(context, name)`: pass a context and a name of the new child.
 If it finds a timer in the context, it will use that, otherwise it will spawn a new root timer.
 The returned context already has this timer in it
  - `WithTimeNode(context, node)`: returns a new context with the given node

+## Reporter
+The default reporter will indent the children, printing their names, the duration and the % it represents in the total of the node being reported.

+To provide your own reporter, just implement `Report(node *TimeNode) string` and pass it to `timer.SetReporter`.

 # FAQ
 1. **Why don't the examples show exact milliseconds?**
 Well, tracking logic adds extra calls, which takes their own execution time, albeit very small.